crpt/go-ed25519consensus/README.md

-# Ed25519 for consensus-critical contexts
+# Ed25519-SHA3-512 for consensus-critical contexts

+This module is a fork of [ed25519consensus](https://pkg.go.dev/github.com/hdevalence/ed25519consensus) package modified to use **SHA3-512** hash function instead of **SHA-512** used in the original code.

-This library provides an Ed25519 implementation with validation rules intended for consensus-critical contexts.
+This library provides an Ed25519-SHA3-512 implementation with validation rules intended for consensus-critical contexts.

 Ed25519 signatures are widely used in consensus-critical contexts (e.g.,